BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 {{< figure src="bunny-cdn-add-domain.png" caption="Adding a custom hostname for the CDN" >}}

 You can see here that I needed to add a `CNAME` record pointing to `blakerain-com.b-cdn.net`, which is the first hostname given to the CDN zone by Bunny.
-"Hopping" over to the _DNS_ settings for `blakerain.com` I added a new `CNAME` record as requested, leaving the _Hostname_ field blank for the apex of the domain:
+Hopping over to the _DNS_ settings for `blakerain.com` I added a new `CNAME` record as requested, leaving the _Hostname_ field blank for the apex of the domain:

 {{< figure src="bunny-dns-setup-apex-cname.png" height=813 enlarge=true caption="Adding a CNAME record for the apex of the domain" >}}

 > [!INFO]
-> Back in my day, we couldn't use CNAME records for the domain apex, as per [RFC 1537], which
+> Back in my day, we couldn't use CNAME records for the domain apex, as per [RFC 1537] (which
-> celebrated it's 30th birthday in February.
+> celebrated it's 30th birthday in February).
 These days the kids are ignoring RFCs and [doing
 > whatever they want], where "whatever they want" means flattening the CNAME records into an A
 > record.
 >
 > This is a silly feature, and custom behaviour that should not be encouraged.
 But it's also really
-> convenient, so I'm going to try and fit in with the kids.
+> convenient, so I'm going to try and fit in.

 With the DNS record in place, I returned to the CDN admin page and clicked _Verify and Activate SSL_.
 After a brief pause, Bunny confirmed that the certificate was now in place, and I could see